 Tax Rate for Pass-Through Entities

-If you’re not a C corporation, the type of business you have set up is likely a pass-through entity.
-When a pass-through business earns profits, it does not send a position of the profits to the IRS.
-Instead, the profits flow through to the owners or members of a business.
+If you’re not a C corporation, the type of business you’ve set up is likely a pass-through entity.
+When a pass-through business earns profits, it does not send a portion of the profits to the IRS.
+Instead, the profits flow through to the owners of the business.
 The owners are then responsible for paying the tax to the IRS.
 That means that pass-through businesses pay individual income taxes, not corporate income taxes.
 Since they avoid the trouble of double taxation, pass-through entities compile all of their allocated shares of profits into a taxable income.
 This income then goes under the individual income tax.

 Pass-through entities include:

 - Sole proprietorships: Sole proprietors are single owners and do not need to file another tax return.
-Instead, all of the net income from their business must pay payroll taxes and is subject to the Schedule C tax form.
+Instead, the business profits and losses are reported on the owner’s individual tax form.

 - Partnerships: These businesses, owned by two or more people, file an entity-level tax return.
-In this type of business, all profits go to the owner, who must report their share of the net income on Form 1040 on Schedule E.
+In this type of business, all profits are divided among the owners, who must report their share of the net income on Form 1040 on Schedule E. The partnership itself must file an annual information form with the federal government.

-- Limited liability companies (LLCs): LLCs are formed through the state, and most states allow single ownership.
+- Limited liability companies (LLCs): LLCs are formed through the state, and all states allow single ownership.
 This structure protects personal assets and is less of a personal risk.
-They can be taxed as a partnership, corporation, or as part of the tax return of their members.
+They can be taxed as a sole proprietorship (“disregarded entity”), partnership, C corporation, or S corporation.

 Types of Taxes for Small Businesses